 We will sequence stories and use pictures to tell the story using good vocabulary.

 -Doubling, halving and sharing

 We will continue to work on our handwriting, keeping our letters formed correctly and sat on the line

 We will take part in PE lessons with our sports coaches, learning throwing and catching skills.

-We will take part in PE lessons with our teachers, learning our balance and coordination
+We will take part in PE lessons with our teachers, learning athletics skills in prepearation for sports day.

 Understanding the World:

-Technology - We will use purple mash to acces traditional tales ICT activities
+Technology - We will use purple mash to acces superhero themed ICT activities

 Expressive Arts and Design: